eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.digitalstrom/README.md

 *Generally:*

-* The dSS only inform about scene-commands.
+* The digitalSTROM-Server only informs the binding about scene-commands.
 So if you set the output value of devices e.g. through  the dSS-App, the binding will not be informed about the changes and you have to send a "refresh-command" to update the channel.
+* If you press a physical switch at your digitalSTROM-installation and the called scene-value is not red out yet, it can take a bit time to read it out and change the state of the channel.
+It the scene-value is red out, the state will change immediately.
+See also *General-Informations/digitalSTROM-Scenes*.

 *Channels with accepted command type increase and decrease:*